 The idea sounds good in theory: a device that has the comfort and usability of a laptop combined with the portability of a tablet.
 Lenovo's LePad was rumoured earlier this year and it has finally been unveiled together with the IdeaPad U1 Hybrid Netbook partner.

 The LePad comes with a customised version of Android 2.2 (called LeOS) and runs on a 1.3 GHz Qualcomm Snapdragon processor.
 The U1 comes with Windows 7 Home Premium and runs on a 1.2 Ghz Intel Core i5-540UM (with an i7 option).
+Both devices have a 10.1-inch (1280 x 800) capacitive multi-touch display.
+While the LePad can be used as a stand-alone tablet, it can also be docked with the U1.
 Read More